DOI-USGS/ISIS3/CONTRIBUTING.md

 * A **Contributor** is any individual creating or commenting on an issue or pull request.
 * A **Committer** is a subset of contributors who have been given write access to the repository.
-* A **TC (Technical Committee)** is a group of committers representing the required technical expertise to resolve rare disputes.

 # Logging Issues